Yelp/paasta/docs/source/workflow.rst

 The PaaSTA command line
 ------------------------

-The PaaSTA command line interface, ``paasta``, gives users of PaaSTA the ability to inspect the state of services, as well as stop and start existing services.
-See the man pages for a description and detail of options for any individual paasta command.
+The PaaSTA command line interface, ``PaaSTA``, gives users of PaaSTA the ability to inspect the state of services, as well as stop and start existing services.
+See the man pages for a description and detail of options for any individual PaaSTA command.
 Some of the most frequently used commands are listed below:

 * ``paasta start`` - sets the desired state of the service instance to